-15.093 Public Sector Economics
+15.247E Public Sector Economics

-Commerce/Arts prerequisite: 15.002 or 15.012 or 15.072 plus 15.421.
-Applied Science prerequisite: 15.002 or 15.012 or 15.072 plus 15.421 with the approval of the Head of the Department of Economics.
+Arts prerequisite for students who first enrolled before 1989: 15.002 or 15.012 or 15.072 plus 15.421.
+Excluded: 15.093.

 The theory of public economic activity in the short-run and the long-run.
 Government objectives and the social welfare function.
 Equity and efficiency in revenue raising.
 The theory of public sector pricing and its applications.
 Techniques of investment appraisal, cost-benefit analysis and related issues.
 The application of cost-benefit analysis to transport, urban and other problems.